rstormsf/factual-nodejs-driver/README.md

 ## Flag
-Use the flag API to flag basic problems with existing data.
+Use the flag API to flag problems in existing data.

 Full documentation: http://developer.factual.com/api-docs/#Flag

-Flag a places as being a duplicate of another.
+Flag a place that is a duplicate of another.
 The *preferred* entity that should persist is passed as a GET parameter.
 ```javascript
 factual.post('/t/us-sandbox/4e4a14fe-988c-4f03-a8e7-0efc806d0a7f/flag', {
   problem: "duplicate",